 Both cards let you choose between Equal Pay financing – which charges no interest if you make your equal monthly installment payments on time – and Special Financing – which uses a deferred interest model.

 While the difference is not dramatic, Synchrony’s Amazon store cards offer longer financing periods on Equal Pay purchases.
 With the store cards, you can get six, 12 or 24 months to pay off your minimum purchase of $150, $600 and $800, respectively.
 The Chase Amazon Visa cards, on the other hand, offer six-, 12- and 18-month financing plans on minimum purchases of $150, $250 and $500, respectively.

 Keep in mind, the 25.99% variable APR on Synchrony’s Amazon store cards is fairly high compared to the average credit card interest rate and could come back to bite you if you opt for Special Financing.

 Which Amazon credit card is best for you?

 Along with your Prime membership status, your credit score will be the main factor in deciding which Amazon credit card is the best match for you.

 If you have a damaged credit score or a limited credit history – or even if your credit score is just average – you’ll likely have a hard time qualifying for one of the Amazon Visa cards from Chase.
-Stick with one of the Synchrony store cards while you build your score, after which you can apply for a more lucrative Amazon credit card from Chase.
+Stick with one of the secured or unsecured Synchrony store cards while you build your score, after which you can apply for a more lucrative Amazon credit card from Chase.